Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/water/keepclean-en.md

 #### There are shallow areas choked with milfoil - stay clear of them.

 * Lake Association volunteers place buoys out each sprint to mark areas with heavy milfoil.
-* Your boat motor chops up milfoil into tiny pieces.
+* All boats (motorized or non-motorized) chop up milfoil into tiny pieces.
 Each of those pieces can grow roots and become a new plant, creating more milfoil.

 #### It’s not a bathtub or toilet – no soap, waste or pee.